doc-metrix/memory-node/README.md

 #### metrics.dlist()

-Lists all devices known to have associated metric specifications.
+Lists all devices known to have associated metric documentation.

 ``` javascript
 metrics.dlist();